LizCastanedaGarcia/LizBookStore/LizBookStore/README.txt

 11-15-2023 19:44 Update Product class, title, isbn and author are required 11-15-2023 19:45 New migration and update database NAME= 20231116004705_AddValidationToProduct 11-15-2023 20:03 Create code in ProductRepository.cs
+11-17-2023 13:18 I hve problems with Product, I deleted all about Product and I am going to start agian.